wudongming97/RMOT/README.md

 ### Training
 You can download COCO pretrained weights from [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).
-Then training MOTR on 8 GPUs as following:
+Then training TransRMOT on 8 GPUs as following:
 ```bash
 sh configs/r50_rmot_train.sh
 ```